 The Strategy for the Cooperation Between Denmark and The Global Fund to Fight AIDS, Tuberculosis and Malaria (the Global Fund) 2024 to 2028 outlines the basis and the priorities for Denmark’s contributions to the Global Fund.
 It is the central platform for Denmark’s dialogue and partnership with the Global Fund, and it sets up Danish priorities for the Global Fund’s performance within the overall framework established by the Global Fund’s own strategy (2023-2028).
 The organization strategy also outlines specific results that Denmark will pursue in its continued cooperation with the organization.

-Denmark is part of Point Seven Constituency, composed of Denmark, Ireland, Luxembourg, Netherlands, Norway and Sweden, on the Global Fund Board.
-It held the constituency’s seat on the Board from April 2015 to June 2017.
+Denmark is part of the Global Fund Board’s Point Seven Constituency, composed of Denmark, Ireland, Luxembourg, the Netherlands, Norway and Sweden.
 The Permanent Mission of Denmark to the United Nations in Geneva manages the relationship with the Global Fund.
+The Danish Ambassador and Permanent Representative serve as the Alternate Board Member for the constituency.

 Learn More